-You can use include and exclude processing rules to specify what kind of data is sent to Sumo Logic.
+You can use include and exclude processing rules to specify what data is sent to Sumo Logic.

-If you specifically exclude a message, it functions as a blacklist filter, and the data will never be sent to Sumo Logic.
+- An exclude rule functions as a blacklist filter where the matching data is not sent to Sumo Logic.

 Rules and Limitations